1 / 4

 In line with the Paris Climate Agreement of the United Nations, we are reducing our carbon emissions by at least 50 percent by 2030.
-Since making our commitment, we have reduced our emissions by 9 percent and continue to drive actions to accelerate meeting our target.
-Reductions are happening by switching to renewable energy, transitioning to LED lighting, purchasing electric vehicles and tracking carbon emissions and waste associated with our air freight.
+Since making our commitment, we have reduced our emissions by 20 percent and continue to drive actions to accelerate meeting our target.
+Reductions are happening by switching to renewable energy, transitioning to LED lighting, purchasing electric vehicles and tracking carbon emissions and waste associated with our shipping.

 In 2021, we initiated our environmental sustainability actions, and our original commitments were to: